Ien001/SotAs-in-Computational-Biology/README.md

 # SotAs-in-Computational-Biology
-In this repo, we list state-of-the-art methods in Computational Biology and bioinformatics.
+In this repo, we list state-of-the-art methods and brilliant research works in Computational Biology and bioinformatics.